LD | TITLE | SPONSOR | SUMMARY | COMM | POSITION | STATUS | ACTION / NOTES |

 An Act To Provide Appropriations And Allocations For The Operations Of State Government (HP 444) | Drew GATTINE of Westbrook | This bill is a concept draft pursuant to Joint Rule 208.
 This bill proposes to provide for appropriations and allocations for the operation of State Government. | AFA |

-An Act To Amend The Share Of State Funding For The County Jail Operations Fund (HP 458) | Suzanne SALISBURY of Westbrook | This bill provides that state funding for the County Jail Operations Fund must be appropriated annually in an amount equal to 35% of the total cost of operations for county jails and the regional jail as necessary to meet the standards for county jails as Full Summary |
+Resolve, To Direct The County Corrections Professional Standards Council To Examine Funding Of And Compliance By County And Regional Jails (HP 458) | Suzanne SALISBURY of Westbrook | This bill provides that state funding for the County Jail Operations Fund must be appropriated annually in an amount equal to 35% of the total cost of operations for county jails and the regional jail as necessary to meet the standards for county jails as Full Summary |

 CJPS |